qamro/learning-Pandas/README.md

-**Hads- exerses and projects for learning data anlysis,
+**Hads- exerses and projects for learning data anlyis,